ArkaRoy-Matlab/gravity_forward_3D/readme.txt

 	(xv) makecolormap.m - Matlab function for creating colormap as per user choice, all color name and corresponding color representation can be found from the web address  http://kodama.fubuki.info/wiki/wiki.cgi/GrADS/script/color.gs?lang=en

+	(xvi) gtesseroid.m - Matlab function for finding gravity anomalies due to any tesseroid

 	3. Matlab scripts:
 		(i)    all_model_layer